 Chapter 13 Bankruptcy

-You can get an extension of this timeline “for cause”, which is determined on a case-by-case basis.
+You can get an extension of this timeline “for cause.”
+Courts decide whether to grant extensions on a case-by-case basis.
 For example, a cause that may be deemed worthy of an extension on a chapter 13 payment plan could include the death of a significant other also on the debt accounts.
 Similar to chapter 7, you will receive a chapter 13 trustee who will hear any appeals for extensions, and who will be collecting and distributing your payments to your debt accounts.

 Debt consolidation is the process of taking several separate debts and combining them into one new debt.
 While this can either raise the overall principal or interest rate of the debt, it can reduce how many minimum payments you’re having to make each month, and reduce the threat of delinquency, since this new loan will have new terms, including a new due date.